aishika-dev/NLP_ambistory-project/README.md

 precontext + sentence + ending + judged_meaning + example_sentence

-Then:

-TF-IDF converts the text into numerical features.
+Then, TF-IDF converts the text into numerical features.
 Ridge Regression learns to predict the average human plausibility score.
-The predicted score is clipped to the range 1–5 and rounded to an integer.
+The predicted score is clipped to the range 1-5 and rounded to an integer.
 Predictions are saved in JSONL format.

 This approach is lightweight, runs locally, and does not require external APIs.